2/13/2025

 speaker

-Oh yeah, good morning.
+Good morning.
 Thanks for taking my questions.
-Obviously demand in the pipeline remains very strong so I'll just follow up with a couple follow-on credit questions.
-Hey, first is, I guess for EP, I just want to make sure I understand the guidance correctly because I'm looking at the slide that has the, slide 21 which has the scenarios about write-downs in impairments in the loan portfolio.
+Obviously, demand in the pipeline remains very strong, so I'll just follow up with a couple follow-on credit questions.
+First is, I guess for EP, I just want to make sure I understand this. the guidance correctly because I'm looking at the slide that has the slide 21 which has the scenarios about write downs and impairments in the loan portfolio.
 It looks like scenario A is sort of driving your guidance.
-Am I led to believe that if expected cash flows actually perform in line with your forecast that you're, that we'll have a hundred to a hundred and fifty million dollars more pre-tax income and then tax affected for GAAP?
-Is that how we're supposed to interpret 21 that this represents, that inherent in the GAAP guidance is some very conservative assumptions around expected cash flows?
+Am I led to believe that if expected cash flows actually perform in line with your forecast, that you're, that we'll have $100 to $150 million more pre-tax income and then tax affected for GAAP.
+Is that how we're supposed to interpret slide 21, that inherent in the GAAP guidance is some very conservative assumptions around expected cash flows?

 speaker